zestia/ember-select-box/README.md

 ### Wormhole

-ember-cli-select-box works well with <a href="https://github.com/yapplabs/ember-wormhole">ember-wormhole</a>.
+ember-select-box works well with <a href="https://github.com/yapplabs/ember-wormhole">ember-wormhole</a>.
 In most cases, this isn't needed - but it can be useful to render your `<options>`'s elsewhere in the DOM if you find yourself with `overflow:hidden` style issues for example.

 ```handlebars
 {{#select-box class-prefix='worm-select' as |sb|}}